github/opensource.guide/overviews/os-contributing/index.md

 <a id="intro" title="Intro" class="toc-item"></a>

 GitHub is home to more than 5 million open source projects.
-There are projects for every skill set like [recipes](https://github.com/sinker/tacofancy), [HTML/CSS](https://github.com/tobiasahlin/SpinKit), [Ruby](https://github.com/sferik/t), [Astrophysics]() and many more.
+There are projects for every skill set like [recipes](https://github.com/sinker/tacofancy), [HTML/CSS](https://github.com/tobiasahlin/SpinKit), [Ruby](https://github.com/sferik/t), [Astrophysics](https://github.com/dfm/emcee) and many more.
 While every project and project maintainer(s) is different, this guide will introduce you to contributing standards that will help you get started almost anywhere.

 <a id="find" title="Find Projects" class="toc-item"></a>

 ## Find Projects

-We recommend that you start by finding a project that you're also interested in using.
+We recommend that you start by finding a project that you're already (or are interested in) using.
 Here are a few great places to look:

 > Maybe say twitter and mention how much traffic comes in from Tiwtter